 Pros Of A Condo

 Condos are generally more affordable than single family detached houses and require less money to purchase.
 This will result in less cash a buyer has to come up with for a down payment and a lower monthly mortgage payment.
-There are many condos in Raleigh, NC that can be bought for about $100,000.
+As of this writing, there are many condos in Raleigh, NC that can be bought for about $100,000.
 These are a common choice for younger, single professionals who are buying their first home.
 The utility costs will generally be lower in a smaller condo as compared with a larger detached home.

 - Less Maintenance

 Generally you will only be responsible for the maintenance of the items in your apartment.
 Examples include: appliances, plumbing fixtures, cabinets, light fixtures, doors and locks etc. For this reason, many retirees move into condos because they can no longer maintain a single family home.
 I worked with someone who needed to sell a home fast because they could no longer maintain a detached house.
 It is critical to get a copy of the restrictive covenants from the HOA and read every last word before buying a condo.

 You will not be responsible for most of the major repairs like roofs, siding, landscaping, etc. This is less exposure to risk that is felt by the owner of a single family house that has to replace a leaky roof.
 Check the restrictive covenants to see who will be responsible for your HVAC unit.
 More often than not it will be the homeowner.
 Overall, this will be the item that is the most expensive to replace.

 Generally speaking, condos show little appreciation when compared to their detached home counterparts.
 Generally, condos that are located in hot urban areas show large amounts of appreciation but are less affordable.

 - HOA Dues & Assessments